h4gen/postgres-search-replica/README.md

 # Postgres Search Replica Client & Daemon

-A professional-grade PostgreSQL search replica library with real-time vectorization using `pgai`, source database protection, and `pgvector` support.
+A professional-grade PostgreSQL search replica library with **real-time CDC vectorization** using native WAL streaming, `pgai`, and `pgvector`.

+## High-Performance Architecture

+The project is built for enterprise-scale data movement, leveraging PostgreSQL's native Change Data Capture (CDC) capabilities to ensure sub-second search synchronization with zero impact on the source database.

+- **Native WAL Streaming (CDC)**: Uses PostgreSQL Logical Replication to stream changes directly from the write-ahead log.
+No polling, no triggers on the source, and minimal overhead.
+- **PG 15 Row & Column Filtering**: Minimizes network traffic and sink load by replicating only the specific rows and columns you need for search.
+- **Postgres-Native Vectorization**: Unlike external sync tools, this uses the `pgai` extension to handle vectorization *inside* the database.
+This ensures your embeddings are governed by the same ACID guarantees as your data.
+- **Hybrid Recovery Model**: A self-healing state machine that automatically bridges data gaps using SQL keyset pagination before handing off to real-time streaming.

-## Architecture & Declarative Design
+## Declarative "Chunk Decoration" Design

-The project is built with a strong separation of concerns and follows a **Declarative "Chunk Decoration" Principle**.
-Instead of manually managing vectors, you define the desired state, and the library orchestrates the underlying PostgreSQL `pgai` and `pgvector` extensions.
+The system follows a **Declarative Design Principle**.
+Instead of manually managing vectors, you define the desired state, and the library orchestrates the underlying PostgreSQL extensions.

-It uses a **Hybrid Recovery Model** to ensure data consistency even after critical replication failures (e.g., when a replication slot is dropped to protect the source).

-...
 ### Hybrid Recovery Model
 Enterprise-grade data movement requires more than just binary streaming.
 This library implements a state-machine for self-healing:
 1.  **LSN Anchoring**: Automatically creates replication slots on the source to bookmark the exact binary position.